AdobeDocs/workfront.fr-FR/help/_includes/snippets.md

 >
 >Your account representative will inform you if you are part of this stage.
 >
->For more information, see [Adobe Workfront Planning overview](/help/quicksilver/planning/general/planning-overview.md).
+>For more information, see [Get started with Adobe Workfront Planning](/help/quicksilver/planning/general/planning-overview.md).
 -->

 <!-- Manage Work -->